-Testicular cancer tends to mostly affect men between 15 and 49 years of age.
-Typical symptoms are a painless swelling or lump in 1 of the testicles, or any change in shape or texture of the testicles.
+Testicular cancer is the most common cancer of 15 to 44-year-old men (but it happens to younger and older men too).
+Typical symptoms are a painless swelling or lump in one of the testicles, or any change in shape or texture of the testicles.
 It's important to be aware of what feels normal for you.
 Get to know your body and see a GP if you notice any changes.